pettersand/builder/devlog.md

+## 10/01-24

+Back to work on rendering clientData.
+Will setup component for goals inside clientData.

+### Worked On:
+1. GoalsData component

 ## 09/01-24

 Back for another round!
 Will continue working on the client list and its functionalities.
 Aiming to set activeClient and rendering relevant information in the Data container